 • Jojoba – 4

 This is why we created our own product called Suncare.
 It contains Organic Coconut Oil, Raspberry Seed Oil, and Carrot Seed Oil.
 However, Suncare is not a sunscreen and is not intended to be used while out in the sun for a long period of time.
-When combined with a healthy diet of antioxidants, and after gradual exposure to direct sunlight, Suncare can be used by many people during normal sun exposure without resulting in burns.
+When combined with a healthy diet of antioxidants, and following these tips, Suncare can be used by many people during normal sun exposure without resulting in burns.

 The important thing to note is that by increasing your protection from the inside out, you’re still not safe to just lay out in the strong summer sun all day.
 The sun becomes dangerous to your skin only if you allow yourself to be exposed to excess amounts of UV rays.
 Be aware of when your skin has had enough and cover up or find some shade.
 If you’re more comfortable wearing sunscreen, do it, just make sure that it’s natural.
 However, I also recommend that you give your bare skin the chance to soak up some of the sun’s helpful rays for a short time each day, or as often as possible.
 It’s essential for your health and wellbeing.
 It will also improve the texture of your skin.
 Don’t be afraid of the sun, it's here to help us.